-If I forced myself to cook with it, I knew I would find at least one way besides butternut squash risotto to enjoy it.
+I really want to like it, so I reasoned I would force myself to cook with it.
+I knew I would eventually find something besides butternut squash risotto to love.

-And here that way is.
-Quinoa stuffed butternut squash.
+And here it is: quinoa-stuffed butternut squash.

-- 1 butternut squash
+1 butternut squash

-- 1 tablespoon olive oil
+1 tablespoon olive oil

-- 1 red bell pepper, seeded and diced
+1 red bell pepper, seeded and diced

-- 1 cup vegetable broth
+1 cup vegetable broth

-- ½ cup (uncooked) quinoa
+1/2 cup (uncooked) quinoa

-- 1 tablespoon sage, chopped
+1 tablespoon fresh sage, chopped

 - Cut the butternut squash in half lengthwise and remove the seeds and membranes.